pgmac/pgmac.github.io/_posts/2025-06-08-interesting-last-week.md

 <a name="Mountpoint for Amazon S3 now lets you automatically mount your S3 buckets using fstab - AWS">[Mountpoint for Amazon S3 now lets you automatically mount your S3 buckets using fstab - AWS](https://aws.amazon.com/about-aws/whats-new/2025/05/mountpoint-amazon-s3-mount-buckets-fstab/)</a> - Discover more about what's new at AWS with Mountpoint for Amazon S3 now lets you automatically mount your S3 buckets using fstab

+> Yeah, yeah, yeah - we're not supposed to mount S3 buckets because they're object storage, not file system block storage devices.
+Just because they happen to be laid out very similarly to a file systems means nothing.
+Or the browser they have in the AWS portal is like browsing file system.
+Or people are entirely too used to directory structures, so use it everywhere (not just file systems, or object storage).
+>
+> This could actually be a bit useful.

 ---